vitest-dev/vitest/docs/config/index.md

 - **Type**: `false`
 - **CLI**: `--no-cache`, `--cache=false`

 Use this option if you want to disable the cache feature.
-At the moment Vitest stores cache file in Vite's [cacheDir](https://vitejs.dev/config/shared-options.html#cachedir) for test results to run the longer and failed tests first.
+At the moment Vitest stores cache for test results to run the longer and failed tests first.

 ### sequence